nova-framework/docs/basics/themes.md

-Templates are the site's markup, where images, js, and css files are located as well as the site html structure.
-The default template is called Default.
+themes are the site's markup, where images, js, and css files are located as well as the site html structure.
+The default template is called Bootstrap.

 A regular site would have multiple css files and a javascript folder containing js files, an image folder.
 The rest of the sites pages come from the views.

 The typical elements of a page includes the following.
-The title comes View::shares set in controllers, this lets the controllers set the page titles in an array that is passed to the template.
+The title comes **View::shares** set in controllers, this lets the controllers set the page titles in an array that is passed to the theme.
 The site title **Config::get('app.name', SITETITLE)** comes from app/Config/App.php

 # Routing images / js / css files
-From within Templates your css, js and images must be in a Assets folder to be routed correctly.
-This applies to Modules as well, to have a css file from a Module the css file would be placed inside **app/Modules/ModuleName/Assets/css/file.css.** Additionally there is an Assets folder in the root of nova this is for storing resources outside of templates that can still be routed from above the document root.
+From within Themes your css, js and images must be in a Assets folder to be routed correctly.
+This applies to Modules as well, to have a css file from a Module the css file would be placed inside **app/Modules/ModuleName/Assets/css/file.css.** Additionally there is an Assets folder in the root of nova this is for storing resources outside of themes that can still be routed from above the document root.

 Routing CSS:

->**Note** Template folder names less then 4 characters should be in capital letters ie **Scf** should be **SCF** or resources will not be found.
-Folders such as Default are OK.
+>**Note** Theme folder names less then 4 characters should be in capital letters ie **Scf** should be **SCF** or resources will not be found.

-CSS files can be loaded by using Assets::css() and passing in an array of css paths. site_url() is used to determine the website url.
-Place paths to the files relative to the root. template_url() is used to load resources from the template.
+CSS files can be loaded by using Assets::css() and passing in an array of css paths.

+site_url() is used to determine the website url.
+Place paths to the files relative to the root.

+them_url() is used to load resources from the theme.
 It accepts two params:
 1 - path to the css file relative to the theme's root.
 2 - the theme name to be used